mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/iwctl.md

 # iwctl
-> A command line tool for controlling the iwd network supplicant.
+> A command-line tool for controlling the iwd network supplicant.
 > More information: <https://iwd.wiki.kernel.org/gettingstarted>.

 - Start the interactive mode, in this mode you can enter the commands directly, with autocompletion